Jump to contentJump to search

 The range of the historical discussion will go from the middle of the third millennium BP to Einstein’s breakthrough in the early twentieth century: the questions of the ancient astronomers may be seen as natural ones, their answers may be seen as cultural ones, but what is really at stake in this course is about the search for understanding what might not be understood and the long term process of mankind trying to figure it out.

-Offered by: AGH University of Science and Technology, Heinrich-Heine University Duesseldorf, Luleå University of Technology and University of Toulouse.
+Offered by AGH University of Science and Technology, Heinrich Heine University Duesseldorf, Luleå University of Technology and University of Toulouse.

 • Mateusz Danioł